AlgoMaster Logo

 HashSet<T> performance lives or dies by the quality of GetHashCode.
 A well-distributed hash spreads entries across buckets so each chain stays short and lookups stay O(1).
 A bad hash (everything returning the same value, or values that collide for predictable inputs) collapses every operation toward O(n).

-For built-in types the runtime handles this well. int.GetHashCode is the integer itself. string.GetHashCode is randomized per process to defend against hash-flooding attacks (which means the same string can hash differently between two runs of the same program, which is a subtlety to remember if you're tempted to persist hash codes).
+For built-in types the runtime handles this well. int.GetHashCode is the integer itself. string.GetHashCode is randomized per process to defend against hash-flooding attacks, which means the same string can hash differently between two runs of the same program, a subtlety that matters when persisting hash codes.
 Records autogenerate a hash based on their fields.
-Custom classes with a manual Equals override need a matching GetHashCode, which the compiler will warn about if you only do one.
+Custom classes with a manual Equals override need a matching GetHashCode, which the compiler will warn about if only one is provided.

 OperationAverageWorst case